roquemolina/PI-C/README.md

 ### **🖱 Database Models**

-The project consists of two models: "User" and "Country".
-The "User" model is used for user authentication and management, while the "Country" model is used for storing country information and tourist activities.
+The project consists of two models: "Activity" and "Country".
+The "Activity" model is used for an activity authentication and management, while the "Country" model is used for storing country information and tourist activities.
 The relationship between the models is a many-to-many relationship.

 <br />